pereznetworks/A-Course-Rating-API/README.md

     - post /api/courses and put /api/coursesArray

-      - now to do reviews routes
+    - post /api/courses/:id/reviews for creating a new course review

-## Lots more to do :
+## Lots more to do:

   - current issues...